dtudk/pythonsupport-page/docs/learn-more/idle.rst

 Creating and running scripts
 ----------------------------

 A Python *script* is a file with Python code.
 Once the script is *run*, all the code is executed.
-This is great for larger jobs and allows for reusage of your code.
+This is great for larger jobs and allows for reuse of your code.

 .. tab-set::
    :sync-group: os